russellsaintcyr/BookSuggestionWebApp/README.md

 For multiple preferences the logic is trickier since it depends on the unique combination of preferences.
 Due to the complexity of search results, currently only two preferences are supported.
  * Author & Pages: [Kafka with a max page of 500](https://book-suggestion-webapp.herokuapp.com/suggestions?preference1=Author&preference2=Pages&author=Kafka&minPages=0&maxPages=500).
 The result set of Kafka's 3 genres and 1900-1977, sorted by pages closest to 500.
  * Author & Year: [Kafka with year of 1920](https://book-suggestion-webapp.herokuapp.com/suggestions?preference1=Author&preference2=Years&author=Kafka&minYear=1920&maxYear=1920).
 The result set of Kafka's 3 genres and 1900-1977, sorted by years closest to 1920.
- * Author & Genre: Kafka with genre of Suspense.
-The result set of Kafka's 3 genres and 1900-1977 is sorted first by Suspense novels, then the other genres.
-If the preferred genre is not one of Kafka's genres, then no results are returned.
+ * Author & Genre: The result set of the author's genres and year range is sorted first by the selected genre, then the other genres.
+If the preferred genre is not one of the author's genres, then no results are returned.
- * Genre & Author: Suspense and Kafka.
-The user has made genre the priority, so only show that genre, not all Kafka's genres.
-But Kafka is a secondary preference so we filter our books from Kafka's time period.
+ * Genre & Author: Only show the selected genre, filtered by the author's genres and year range.
+Sort by rating.
  * Genre & Year: Only show the selected genre.
 Sort by the average of the years entered.
  * Genre & Pages: Only show the selected genre.
 Sort by the average of the pages entered.
  * Year & Author: Only show books in the selected year range, filtered by the author's genres and year range.
 Sort by rating.